-Authority staff, tenants, and the general public can always voice immediate storm water concerns directly to the Authority using the SAN Communication Center 24-hour telephone line/public hotline.
-In addition to providing Authority staff, tenants, and the general public with another link to P&EAD, the telephone line enables callers to report illicit discharges and other storm water concerns.
-Tenants and staff can also direct questions via the Hotline to P&EAD regarding appropriate implementation of BMPs and the SWMP as a whole.
-Over-irrigation incidents can be reported using the over-irrigation 24-hour hotline or reporting form.
+Authority staff, tenants, and the general public can always voice immediate storm water concerns directly to the Authority using the Airside Operations Department 24-hour telephone line/public hotline.
+In addition to providing Authority staff, tenants, and the general public with another link to EAD, the telephone line enables callers to report unauthorized non-storm water discharges and other storm water concerns.
+Tenants and staff can also direct questions via the Hotline to EAD regarding appropriate implementation of BMPs and the SWMP as a whole.